-for all $\phi_s^h$ in the test-functions basis, where they denote $\mathbf{A} \succeq 0$ if $\mathbf{A}$ is semidefinite positive (SDP).
-Indeed, in their proof ((3.1) or the equation before (3.2) for instance), they extend this definition to a $u$ (and not a $u_h$) that only needs to be $H^1$ and not in the discrete space $V_h$.
-It amounts to assuming that the continuous operator $u \mapsto H_v u=-<\mathbf{\nabla}u,\mathbf{\nabla}v>$ for $v$ in $H_0^1$ (or $\mathcal{C}_0^{\infty}$ as defined in their (2.3, 2.4)) and the discrete operator (on a given mesh !) $u_h \in P_1 \mapsto -<\mathbf{\nabla}u_h,\mathbf{\nabla}\phi_s^h>$ are identical.
-Of course there is no difference on the $u$ or $u_h$ since they are $H^1$.
-But the test functions are different.
-This difference will be highlighted in the next subsection \ref{AM_moi}.
 Then their main result states convergence of the discretization once one assumes at least (p.
 3147): \begin{itemize} \item[C.2] There exists a linear operator $\mathcal{I}^h$ with values in the discretization space $V_h$ (the interpolant), an integer $m \geq 2$, and a constant $C$ independent of $u$ and $h$ such that

 \item[C.3] The basis test-functions are such that